xinzwang/LMOT/README.md

 ## People

-In addition to the authors of the paper, some of my friends also helped with data collection and annotation, they are [Li Yichen](https://github.com/yumu-173), [Wang Binfeng](wbf_bit@163.com), Wang Haoyu, [Wang Yuran](https://github.com/laowang404), [Zhang Taoying](https://github.com/TaoYing-Zhang), and [Wang Jianan](https://github.com/whiteknight-WJN).
+In addition to the authors of the paper, some friends also helped with data collection and annotation, they are [Li Yichen](https://github.com/yumu-173), [Wang Binfeng](wbf_bit@163.com), Wang Haoyu, [Wang Yuran](https://github.com/laowang404), [Zhang Taoying](https://github.com/TaoYing-Zhang), and [Wang Jianan](https://github.com/whiteknight-WJN).
 We sincerely thank them for their contributions to this work.